 The Crossover.
 The traditional ingenious way to make the tracks equal.
 Flip SHOW:MORE and watch.
 Can you do it for three runners?

 Nine Simple Patterns, 3x3 each, introduce entirely new way to use FIREPEGS.
 A heavily interconnected networks starts to oscillate if I click somewhere.
 Clicking again, I can change the pattern of oscillation.

 Four Fancy Patterns.
 Well, they can get much fancier.
 The simplest one here goes through 4 phases.
 The fanciest one has 12!
 Morphing them to what I want is not easy.
 I tried.
 Such oscillations are one of the several bottomless sources of the static patterns for MAKE THEM MAD.

 Four 4s.
 Firepegs are not nearly smart enough to speak, but they can handle bits and pieces of human languages in many ways.
 This record shows TLG's weird way to draw 4 (it's green) and her teacher's way (red), which is still weird to me.
 My track is blue.
 I learned to write using dip pen and inkwell.

 HELLO WORLD.
-FIREPEGS turns computer into a dynamical pattern machine. it can do many things, currently requiring programming, but it's not a replacement for a general purpose programming language.
+FIREPEGS turns computer into a spatiotemporal pattern machine. it can do many things, currently requiring programming, but it's not a replacement for a general purpose programming language.
 I would put FIREPEGS on the same shelf with the cam timers, the music boxes and the ancient automatons moving mechanical dolls.
 Still I could not resist using FIREPEGS to build controller, blinking HELLO WORLD in Morse code.
 Please check with Wikipedia if you are not sure what it means.